What is a Return and Refund Policy and What to Include in it

 If you do decide to cover the shipping, the logistics of that offer will need to be sorted out.
 Are you going to send a pre-paid shipping label for the item?
 Think through the details and outline them in your refund policy.

-The three points above are the key elements and the minimum of what should be included in a refund policy.
+The three points above are the key elements and the minimum of what should be included in the refund policy.

 Do you offer perishable products?
 Do you require proof of purchase?
 What condition does the item need to be in to be eligible for a return?